Course Description

 The grade of F is for assignments that are not submitted.

 Late policy: Assignments are due on the date and time indicated in the syllabus.
 Anything after that is considered late.
-For each full day that the assignment is not late, one step of a grade will be deducted.
+For each full day that the assignment is late, one step of a grade will be deducted.
 For instance, if your project would have gotten a grade of B were it submitted on time, it will get a B- if submitted one day late, a C+ if submitted two days late, a C if submitted three days late, and so on.

 Important Information